-Whether it’s with the Credit Union, through An Post or with your local bank set up a savings account for every member of the family.
-If the kids get pocket money for chores or get money throughout the year encourage them to save a portion of it for a rainy day.
+Whether it’s with the Credit Union, through the post office or with your local bank, set up a savings account for every member of the family.
+If the kids get pocket money for chores or get money throughout the year, encourage them to save a portion of it for a rainy day.

 #18.
 Shop Around For Your Mobile Phone Bill